 Types of Corns and How to Identify Them

-Corns come in different types, each with its unique characteristics.
+Corns come in different types.
 The three main types are hard corns, soft corns, and seed corns.

 - Hard corns: Found on tops and sides of toes